 Trust – The foundation of every good relationship.
 Trusting your team or colleagues you are forming a powerful bond that helps you to communicate more effectively.

-Welcoming Diversity – promoting inclusiveness and diversity within the workplace is one of the best way to foster an open-minded, global company culture.
+Welcoming Diversity – promoting inclusiveness and diversity within the workplace is one of the best ways to foster an open-minded, global company culture.
 It makes the workplace more interesting and personally enriching environment for everyone.

 Open Communication – we need to communicate clearly to avoid misunderstandings.
-Healthy communication style requires practice and hard work however communication will never be perfect all the time.
+A healthy communication style requires practice and hard work however communication will never be perfect all the time.
 Open and clear communication can be learned.
 Some people find it hard to talk and may need some time and encouragement to express their views.

 “The SIX most important words:

 ‘If you please.’